momandine/momandine.github.io/_posts/2017-11-26-Make-it-Work.md

 I've been programming for about 6.5 years, in some capacity or another.
 I don't know if you ever try to remember what it was like to be a past version of yourself, but I do sometimes, and it's *hard*.
 Remembering not knowing something is really especially difficult - this is a big challenge in teaching.

 I’m better at programming than past me.
 I’m MUCH better at getting things to work reliably.
-My effort is more efficiently expended, than past me.
-My standards for "working" have changed too - the code I write might be part of a collaborattve project, roll up into a larger system or service with emergent behavior, or have a lot of potential edge cases.
+My effort is more efficiently expended, while my standards for "working" have changed - the code I write might be part of a collaborattve project, roll up into a larger system or service with emergent behavior, or have a lot of potential edge cases.

 This is what I remember of some key turning points in my “wake it work” strategies.
 Like most learning, a lot of my knowledge came from ~~failure~~ educational misadventure.